Federal Court upholds discrimination ruling against Giggle for Girls app for excluding transgender woman

 Details reported by only one source:

-• Justice Robert Bromwich previously ruled that the exclusion was due to the 'imposed condition of needing to appear to be a cisgendered female,' which disadvantaged transgender women who did not meet that condition.
+- Justice Robert Bromwich initially ruled in 2024 that the exclusion was indirect discrimination due to the 'imposed condition of needing to appear to be a cisgendered female'.

-• Sall Grover left the Federal Court without comment but later posted on social media that she was 'absolutely devastated' and claimed 'it is women who are being discriminated against.'
+- Grover said on social media she was 'absolutely devastated' and claimed 'it is women who are being discriminated against'.

-• JK Rowling publicly supported Grover ahead of the appeal, posting on X: 'Good luck, Sall, may the best woman (haha) win x.'
+- JK Rowling posted support for Grover on X, writing 'Good luck, Sall, may the best woman (haha) win x'.

-• The lawsuit was first filed in December 2022, with the initial three-day trial held in April 2024.
+- The lawsuit was first filed in December 2022, with a four-day appeal hearing held in August 2025.

 Source Articles